gchq/gaffer-docker/kubernetes/docs/deploy-empty-graph.md

 The addition of the SketchesJsonModules is just to ensure that if the FederatedStore was connecting to a store which used sketches, they could be rendered nicely in json.

-Now to set the config.json, it's probably easier to use a separate `ui-config.json` file with the following contents:
+Now to set the config.json, it is probably easier to use a separate `ui-config.json` file with the following contents:
 ```json
 {
   "gafferEndpoint": {